mindspore-ai/docs/docs/lite/docs/source_en/use/post_training_quantization.md

 activation_quant_method=MAX_MIN
 # Whether to correct the quantization error.
 Recommended to set to true.
 bias_correction=true
+# Whether to support PerChannel quantization strategy.
+Recommended to set to true.
+per_channel=true
 ```

 NVIDIA GPU full quantization parameter configuration is as follows: